Bachelor of Science in Aging Sciences

 - GEY 4641 Death and Dying (3)

-- STA 2122 Social Science Statistics is a required prerequisite
+**STA 2122 Social Science Statistics is a state mandated common course prerequisite.

-Aging Science students complete 15 additional elective hours.
-Elective courses are available to gain specialized expertise in areas such as mental health and aging, geriatric care management, aging and business management, assisted living and Alzheimer's disease care.
+Aging Sciences students complete 15 additional elective hours.
+Elective courses are available to gain specialized expertise in areas such as mental health and aging, geriatric care management, aging and business management, assisted living, and Alzheimer’s disease care.
 Finally, students complete 3 credit hours of a major capstone experience: Internship, Directed Research or Senior Seminar in Aging.
-Students should plan to meet frequently with the departmental advisor to plan courses and field work that will prepare them for their career goals.
+Students should plan to meet frequently with the departmental advisor to plan courses and co-curricular experiences to prepare them for their career.